-Results from the 2018 industry review, qualitative industry survey and literature review consistently suggested that beyond compliance outcomes are achievable, however there are multiple interrelated challenges to be addressed.
+Results from the 2018 industry review, qualitative industry survey and literature review consistently suggest beyond compliance outcomes are achievable, however there are multiple challenges to be addressed.
 Both barriers and encouraging factors to beyond compliance outcomes emerged as being inherently linked.
 The reputational, marketing and public relations / social licence value of targeting beyond compliance outcomes was also identified in the literature review, industry review and survey responses.

-The industry review examined four recent Australian transport infrastructure projects, at the construction or pre-construction delivery phase.
-It identified the importance of proponent or client led, contractual obligations throughout the planning, design and delivery phases of projects in establishing beyond compliance practices.
+The industry review examined four recent Australian transport projects, in the construction or planning phase.
+The importance of proponent or client led, contractual obligations throughout the planning, design and delivery phases of projects in establishing beyond compliance practices was identified.
 Commonly, the intent to aim for beyond compliance outcomes was evident during the impact assessment and approval phase.
 However, without proponent driven targets, objectives or conditioning, these commitments seem to fade once construction commences.